MapServer for Windows (MS4W) README

 The procedure entry point xxxx could not be located in the dynamic link library xxx.dll

 Make sure that MapServer (or the utility that you are trying to use) is actually using the ‘xxx.dll’ file that is part of the MS4W package.
-You could be experiencing ‘dll hell’ (http://en.wikipedia.org/wiki/DLL_hell) where MS4W is actually finding an older dll on your system.
+You could be experiencing ‘dll hell’ (https://en.wikipedia.org/wiki/DLL_hell) where MS4W is actually finding an older dll on your system.
 Try renaming the other dll(s) of the same name, keeping the one in MS4W as is, and retrying your application/command.

 Other Problems…